Marie G. Russell, M.S.

 Marie has strived throughout her career to provide the positive learning experiences that can lead to a love of learning.
 Marie believes true leaders can be developed through the encouragement of each student’s individual passion.
 She believes in utilizing the wealth of ever-developing instructional technology and research-based strategies for the development of competent, successful citizens.

 Marie enjoys the arts- visiting museums, live music and creating art works in various media.

 Marie is a long-standing member of the National Association for the Education of Young Children and the International Reading Association.
 She has held services positions in the past including: Governors Appointee, Task Force on Woman’s Issues; Executive Board, Woman in Leadership, Meriden, CT YWCA; Executive Board, New England Transfer Association

-Marie was honored by the Wallingford Education Foundation in 2015 with their “Alumni Award” for outstanding contributions to the field of education.
+Marie was honored by the Wallingford Education Foundation with their “Alumni Award” for outstanding contributions to the field of education.
 Other awards she has received are “Outstanding Young Woman”;” Who’s Who among American Women”; “John F. Kennedy Service Award”; and the Wallingford Junior Woman’s Club “Jane Sullivan Service Award”.

 (2013).
 “Using Digital Tools to Enhance Literacy Competencies for Educators” NAEYC Annual Conference & Expo, Washington, DC.